dita-community/dita-demo-content-collection/README.md

 With that task complete, the only URI references should be in map files, either on dedicated keydef elements or on navigation topicrefs to topics that are not reused.
-You can check that by doing a search on "href=" across all the .dita and .ditamap files in the project.
+You can check that by doing a search on `href=` across all the .dita and .ditamap files in the project.
 You should only get hits on .ditamap files.